 Make sure your binding holds your foot securely, without any pressure points.
-Major brands all have differences in their bindings as manufacturers realize the differentiation plays an important part in setting them apart.
+Brands all have differences in their bindings as manufacturers realize that differentiation plays an integral part in setting them apart.

-If you’re having trouble finding the right binding for your foot, a few of the snowshoe options below come with a direct shoe mount instead.
+If you’re having trouble finding the correct binding for your foot, a few of the snowshoe options below come with a direct shoe mount instead.